 David Hume is one of my intellectual heroes.
 I first encountered him in the fall of 1973 in Lucas Hall on the campus of the University of Missouri at St. Louis.
 The campus was familiar, right up the street from my house, but the ideas I encountered there were from a different world.
 Anxious to expand my small intellectual world, I eagerly enrolled in a class called, “Major Questions in Philosophy.”

-It was not only Hume’s philosophy, but his character that I came to respect.
-He was not only a fearless intellectual, but he enjoyed life too.
+It was not only Hume’s philosophy but his character that I came to respect.
+He was a fearless intellectual who also enjoyed life.
 (I wish that I could have been with Hume and Franklin in the salons of Paris, sipping brandy and flirting with the ladies.)
-He was a good man who faced death bravely; he was more noble than most of his detractors, past or present.
+He was a good man who faced death bravely; he was nobler than most of his detractors, past or present.
 (I encourage anyone interested to read The Life of David Hume, the great biography written by Ernest Campbell Mossner.)

 Here is Hume on how to be a good philosopher.
 It is from the opening pages of An Enquiry Concerning Human Understanding.